Glaucoma

 Simple, outpatient laser treatment is effective in curing this form of the disease.
 Here are the signs and symptoms:

-Glaucoma is often called the “sneak thief of sight” because in many cases, there are no symptoms.
-Fortunately, glaucoma is highly treatable.
-The key to preventing serious vision loss or blindness from glaucoma is early detection.
+Glaucoma is often called the “sneak thief of sight” because, in many cases, there are no symptoms.
+Fortunately, glaucoma is highly treatable, especially when caught early.
+Detecting the condition in its early stages is crucial for preventing significant vision loss or blindness.

-An annual, fully dilated eye examination at Columbus Ophthalmology Associates is the best and earliest means to detect glaucoma.
+An annual eye examination at Columbus Ophthalmology Associates, with the eyes fully dilated, is the best and earliest means of detecting glaucoma.

-In early stages of glaucoma, laser or medications are used.
+At Columbus Ophthalmology Associates, glaucoma treatment focuses on reducing intraocular pressure through medications, laser therapies, and surgical options.
+These approaches improve fluid drainage from the eye, helping to manage the condition and protect vision.
+In the early stages of glaucoma, lasers or medications are used.
 If the condition worsens, surgical procedures are performed.
 Below are the surgical options for both types of glaucoma.

 Surgical Treatment for Closed-Angle Glaucoma